lap-doan/Eye-Tracker-Research/README.md

 CONST_BOTTOM_BORDER: A number from 0.0 to 1.0, indicating the bottom border of the rectangle the participant is supposed to look at.
 This should be LESS than CONST_TOP_BORDER.

 CONST_BUTTON_CODE: The button code of the key to be pressed.
-At the time of release, this is set to 'Esc'.
+At the time of release, this is set to the 'Esc' key.
 Refer to: https://web.archive.org/web/20190801085838/http://www.gamespp.com/directx/directInputKeyboardScanCodes.html

 CONST_BUTTON_PRESS_TIME_SECONDS: The amount of time, in seconds, that the button is pushed down before being released.